inyangwilliampaul1-ctrl/AI-CRM-Sales-Assistant-/README.md

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+## Features

+- **Dashboard**: Real-time sales metrics and overview.
+- **Customers**: Manage customer data, history, and engagement.
+- **Deals**: Kanban-style deal tracking.
+- **Tickets**: Customer support ticket system linked to CRM.
+- **AI Power**: Smart summaries, next action recommendations, and message drafting.

+### AI Fallback Mode

+This application includes a smart AI fallback system.

+- When OpenAI API quota is available, real AI responses are used.
+- When quota is exceeded or API is unavailable, the app switches to **Simulation Mode**.
+- Simulation Mode returns realistic mock AI responses to allow full UI and UX testing.

+This ensures reliability, demo safety, and uninterrupted user experience.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: